Automatic Data Processing (ADP) Q2 2017 Results - Earnings Call Transcript

 Organizations know that employees expect technology to be easy to use and accessible from anywhere while simultaneously being powerful and secure.
 Our Mobile Solutions app is the first app of its kind and continues to be consistently among the top three business apps in Apple App Store.

-For the last couple of quarters we've been sharing our plans regarding our Service Alignment Initiative and I'm excited to highlight for you that we've been making great progress.
+For the last couple of quarters, we've been sharing our plans regarding our Service Alignment Initiative and I'm excited to highlight for you that we've been making great progress.
 During the last quarter, I took part in the opening of our new service and implementation facility in Norfolk, Virginia.
 We welcomed more than 400 associates to a new signature building and anticipate our presence in Norfolk will ultimately reach 1,800 associates.
 We are similarly on track in hiring in Orlando where we expect to eventually have about 1,600 associates.

 Also during the quarter, we announced our third new strategic service center in Tempe, Arizona.
 We anticipate opening that facility in the spring of 2017 with a capacity of 1,500 associates in that location.
 These new centers are a critical component of our overall service strategy and will enable us to significantly enhance ADP's service capabilities across the HCM spectrum.

 Lastly, before I turn the call over to Jan, I would like to add how gratified we are for the recognition we continue to receive from the HCM industry and the customers we serve.
 During the quarter, ADP received the Everest Group's highest recognition for our GlobalView HCM solution.
-Their report recognize us for the scalability of our solution while noting ADP's reporting, analytics and mobile app are key differentiators for us.
+Their report recognized us for the scalability of our solution while noting ADP's reporting, analytics and mobile app are key differentiators for us.

 In addition, ADP DataCloud earned a Cloud Computing Innovation Award from Ventana Research, recognizing our ability to deliver positive business impact.
 In bestowing the award, Ventana noted ADP's ability to provide organizations with data that can reveal the workforce trends and provide the deep insights needed to make better business decisions.